Tuesday, 11 February 2020

 Classical Empiricism

 Classical empiricism was dominated by the ideas of John Locke, George Berkeley, and David Hume.
 Classical empiricism is characterised by a rejection of innate, inborn knowledge or concepts.
-John Locke, well known as an empiricist, wrote of the mind being a tabula rasa, a “blank slate” when we enter the world.
+John Locke, well-known as an empiricist, wrote of the mind being a tabula rasa, a “blank slate” when we enter the world.
 At birth we know nothing; it is only subsequently that the mind is furnished with information by experience.

 Radical Empiricism

-In its most radical forms, empiricism holds that all of our knowledge is derived from the senses.
+In its most radical forms, empiricism holds that all knowledge is derived from the senses.
 Radical empiricism means our knowledge of the world is based solely on our senses.
 This rejects all other knowledge claims and places experiences as the only basis of human knowledge.

 Moderate Empiricism